michaelnordmeyer/jekyll-theme-emojification/README.md

 - Content warnings for embedded videos
 - Hidden semantic info for embedding and SEO like Open Graph, JSON-LD, and inline Microdata.
 No need for the `jekyll-seo-tag` plugin
 - Minimal build and load times
+- Custom header and footer to add snippets

 ## Additional Features